Cognigy/Documentation/docs/insights/explorers/message.md

 # Message Explorer

-The Message Explorer is an analytics tool in Cognigy Insights that helps you search for specific customer or virtual agent messages within a conversation.
-It shows messages before and after the selected one.
+The Message Explorer is an analytics tool in Cognigy Insights that helps you search for specific customer or AI Agent messages within a conversation.
+It shows messages the user has sent before and after the selected one to provide further context.
 It complements the [Transcript Explorer](transcript.md), which provides more session-related details and user profile data.

 The Message Explorer shows the entire conversation as context around a specific message.
 This helps you understand user reactions and motivations.
 It can answer questions such as "What triggers specific types of responses?" and "How often do customers react similarly?"